Manage automation flows

 Troubleshoot failed flows

-If you see a red line under a step, it means the flow failed at that step.
+If you see a red line under a flow step, it means the flow failed at that step.

 retry-getID-flow.png